LordHerdier/sideprojects/README.md

 # sideprojects
-Small programs that don't necessitate their own repo Use at your own risk
+- Small programs that don't necessitate their own repo
+- Use at your own risk with no gurantee for support